SynapseWeb/PyReconstruct/readme.md

 # PyReconstruct

-PyReconstruct is an actively maintained, extensible version of **RECONSTRUCT** written entirely in Python in the lab of Kristen Harris at the University of Texas at Austin.
+PyReconstruct is an actively maintained, extensible version of RECONSTRUCT written in Python in the lab of Kristen Harris at the University of Texas at Austin.
 The project is currently under heavy development, but we are happy to make the application publically available now.

-Please do not hesitate to send us a message should you have questions:
+Please send us a message should you have questions:

 -   Julian Falco: julian.falco@utexas.edu
 -   Michael Chirillo: m.chirillo@utexas.edu